SeaQL/sea-orm-tutorial/todo-app/book/src/introduction.md

 # Introduction

 A simple TODO app that demostrates using SeaORM, SQLite and Postgres to build a simple TODO application.
-TCP connections are used instead of web frameworks for simplicity due to the APIs being available in the standard library, which is mirrored by async-std async library.
+This tutorial will simulate building an app with a local SQLite cache and remote storage of the contents of the cache using a HTTP server with a PostgreSQL backend.

 Let's get started.